charliemcx5/charliemcx5/README.md

 # Charles McGuire 👋

 🎓 Computer Science and Digital Media Student at Royal Holloway University of London
-🌐 Founder of WebNow - Your Go-to Web Design and Development Agency

 Welcome to my GitHub profile!
 I'm passionate about all things technology, design, and innovation.